trueadm/ripple/README.md

 > Note: Some events are automatically delegated where possible by Ripple to improve runtime performance.

-### Element Hooks
+### Decorators

-Ripple provides a consistent way to capture the underlying DOM element – element hooks.
+Ripple provides a consistent way to capture the underlying DOM element – decorators.
 Specifically, using the syntax `{@use fn}` where `fn` is a function that captures the DOM element.
 If you're familiar with other frameworks, then this identical to `{@attach fn}` in Svelte 5 and somewhat similar to `ref` in React.
 The hook function will receive the reference to the underlying DOM element.